 - 1/4 tsp red crushed peppers (optional)

 I didn't cut beef steaks but you can cut yours into smaller pieces if you like.
-To a ziploc the first 4 ingredients then add the steaks.
+To a ziploc, the first 4 ingredients then add the steaks.
 Make sure the tenderizer liquid coats all the beef steaks.
 Let the steaks sit at room temperature for 30-35 minutes.
 Remove the steaks and with a paper towel, pat dry.

 Heat a nonstick skillet or a cast iron skillet over high heat.
-Once the skillet is very very hot add 1 or 2 tablespoon of butter.
+Once the skillet is very very hot add 1 or 2 tablespoons of butter.
 Add two tablespoons of butter if you are cooking all of the beef steaks together and not in batches.
 If you are cooking the beef steaks in two batches, reserve one tablespoon of butter for the second batch of steaks.

 Give the skillet a twirl so the butter can coat the entire skillet.
 Add the steaks.
 You may have to add the beef steaks in batches.
 Do not overcrowd the skillet or the steaks may steam.
 Do not move or disturb the beef steaks.
 Let them cook for 30-45 seconds on each side.
 Remove the steaks and place them in foil and cover.